codeforamerica/vita-min/README.md

 Vita-Min is a Rails app that helps people access the VITA program through a digital intake form, provides the "Hub" to VITA volunteers for workflow management, messaging, outbound calls, etc to facilitate tax preparation, and a national landing page to find the nearest VITA site.

+## Background

+The IRS provides endpoints where approved clients can file both Federal and State taxes on behalf of users in XML and PDF format.
+They also provide a detailed collection of XML Schemas and PDF forms for this purpose.
+This project contains a web app that gathers information from files that are used by those endpoints to file taxes on their behalf.
+There are actually 3 parts to this web app:

+* GYR (Get Your Refund) for filing Federal taxes
+* State File for filing State taxes (Currently AZ and NY - written after GYR)
+* Hub for Volunteers

+### (Setup tasks for acquiring XSDs and PDF froms from preset locations)[lib/tasks.setup.rake]

+We maintain collections of the XSD and PDF forms in S3.
+This task downloads / unzips these to (vendor/irs)[vendor/irs] and (vendor/us_states)[vendor/us_states]

+### WebApp

+The data collected by the IRS does not match up exactly with forms that will be easily understood by a filer, so a little bit of translation is required e.g.: `EligibleForChildTaxCreditInd` can be derived based on the age of the dependent and the relationship to the filer, so we derived this rather than presenting a checkbox a filer has to work out themselves.

+For state file, we actually redirect filers to the IRS's efile service, and then get the resultant XML via a back channel when they are finished.
+We then gather remaining required data to file taxes for the appropriate State.

+The remaining business logic mostly concerns login and session management, filing with efile, checking the status of submissions, and alerting users as to the status of their submission.

 ## Setup 🧰

 ### Assumptions before first time setup